Toolbar Config object¶

 rightBar - an array of action items to specify what is displayed on the right side of the toolbar.
 If this is omitted, Common Canvas will automatically populate the right side of the toolbar with zoom-in, zoom-out, and zoom-to-fit actions.
 To suppress these right side actions, specify the

-field as an empty array or an array containing the actions required on the right. -
+rightBarfield as an empty array or an array containing the actions required on the right. -

 overrideAutoEnableDisable - a boolean.
 The default is false.
 By default Common Canvas has an auto-enablement feature that controls the enablement of common tools in the toolbar based on user actions (e.g enable the

-property in the action items for each tool is used to decide whether to display the icon as enabled or disabled.
+Deleteicon when items are selected).
+IfoverrideAutoEnableDisableset to true it will switch off the auto-enablement feature.
+This is useful if the host application wants to disable all the nodes under certain circumstances.
+If set to true, theenableproperty in the action items for each tool is used to decide whether to display the icon as enabled or disabled.
 If set to false or omitted, Common Canvas will handle the auto-enablement of common actions.
-(See theaction
+(See theactionsection below for more details.)

 The toolbar will display the objects in the same order they are defined in the leftBar and rightBar arrays.